linuxserver/docker-duckdns/README.md

 ## Versions

+* **14.10.23:** - Rework shell script for case insensitivity and update readme to be more clear.
 * **25.05.23:** - Rebase to Alpine 3.18, deprecate armhf.
 * **02.03.23:** - Rework shell scripts and cron logic.
 * **13.02.23:** - Rebase to alpine 3.17.